* Some U.S. oil refineries shut by Harvey are restarting

 U.S. crude settled 6 cents higher at $47.29 a barrel after trading lower for most of the day.

 For the week, Brent was up 0.65 percent while U.S. crude posted a weekly decline of 1.25 percent.

 Analysts said prices would seesaw until there the market got a clearer outlook for the refinery industry.

 "We're continuing to assess the refining sector and its ability to come back from Harvey," said John Kilduff, partner at energy hedge fund Again Capital LLC.
 "The good news for consumers is that it seems some of the units are in the process of getting back in operation."

 Marathon Petroleum Corp's Galveston Bay Refinery in Texas City, Texas, had raised production to 45 percent of its 459,000 barrel per day capacity, sources told Reuters on Friday.
 Citgo Petroleum Corp said it was moving to restart its 157,500-barrel-per-day (bpd) refinery in Corpus Christi, Texas.

-The U.S. government tapped the Strategic Petroleum Reserve for the first time in five years, releasing 1 million barrels of crude to a working refinery in Louisiana.
-An adviser to President Donald Trump told a White House briefing more oil could be released.
+The U.S. government tapped the Strategic Petroleum Reserve for the first time in five years, and on Friday authorized an additional release of 3.5 million barrels, adding to the 1 million barrels of crude already cleared to go to a working refinery in Louisiana.

 U.S. crude oil stocks fell sharply last week as refineries raised output with the approach of Harvey, the Energy Information Administration said.